dodyvirgiawan/microservices-react-poc/README.md

 - The current event bus is still premature (too many concurrency issues).
 Too many edge cases are still not considered.
 Example: what if an event that is supposed to occur after other event, showed up first.
 This can break our application.

 #### What's next? (for me, at least)
-From these pain points, I will continue the online course and try to build microservices architecture with production grade code and/or workflows.
+From these pain points, I will continue learning and try to build microservices architecture with production grade code, tools and workflows.

 ---